 - HTTPS – be sure to check the extra instructions and info in the HTTPS section.

 - cPanel – Most hosts will do a free cPanel migration for you.
-But, some hosts don’t have cPanel or make taking a backup there possible.
+But, some hosts don’t have cPanel or make taking a backup with it impossible.
 That means you’ll be doing a manual migration and some hosts charge for that service, and/or it may not get everything.
 See the manual migration section for more.

-- Changing hosting environments – keep in mind that your new host may use a totally different server type, or a totally different server setup than your old host.
+- Changing hosting environments – keep in mind that your new host will very likely use a totally different server type, or a totally different server setup than your old host.
 Failure to strip out the old setup after migration is the main cause of breaks at the new host.
+See What is Managed Hosting? for just how radically different each host is now.

 - Your exact steps may vary, depending on your host and domain registrar.